-12 credits of graduate-level CEN area courses that fill the concentration requirement
+Twelve Credits of graduate-level CEN Area courses that fulfill the concentration requirement

-The area courses in the graduate Computer Engineering program are partitioned into five (5) areas of study, and listed in the table located on the CEN handbooks website.
+The area courses in the graduate Computer Engineering program are partitioned into five (5) areas of study and listed in the table located on the CEN handbooks website.
 These courses will be referred to as Computer Engineering Area (CEN-Area) courses.